gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ## Rust Language Features

 Let's explore some of Rust's language features and how they are applicable to embedded firmware.

+### no_std

+One of the reasons Rust feels like it has first-tier embedded support is the standardized `#![no_std]` crate-level attribute.
+This attribute indicates the crate will link to the `core-crate` instead of the `std-crate`.
+The `core-crate` is a subset of the `std-crate` which does not contain any APIs which require the use of an operating system.
+This `no_std` is a perfect fit for bare-metal or custom RTOS environments.
+It provides the basic features such as primitives (floats, strings, slices, e.t.c) and generic processor features such as atomic operations and SIMD instructions.
+However, it does not provide any API to create things such as threads, file-system access, or the ability to make system calls.

+Another thing you don't get with `no_std` is the initialization which sets up stack overflow protection and spawns a thread to call `main()`.
+So in embedded `no_std` development you define which function you want as your "main".

+`no_std` also means that by default, you don't get any way to dynamically allocate memory on the heap.
+This might seem strange at first, because in embedded C development you typically have `malloc()/free()` and friends, and in C++ you have `new/delete`.
+No dynamic memory allocations means that you can't use any objects that rely on it (dynamic arrays or strings), and it Rust these are called collections (`Vec`, `Box`, `BTreeMap`, e.t.c).
+In some cases having no dynamic memory allocation in firmware is fine (and in-fact preferable or required...e.g.
+MISRA).
+However there are some good use cases for dynamic memory allocation (my general rule for non life-threatening applications is to allow it, but only during initialization).
+Luckily you can enable it as long as their is a suitable allocator for your microcontroller architecture.
+For example, the [alloc-cortex-m](https://github.com/rust-embedded/alloc-cortex-m) crate provides a custom allocator for the Cortex-M architecture.
+You can then also use the standard Rust collections (but be careful with them!).

 ### Ownership

 One of the core differences between Rust and C/C++ is that Rust implements a robust ownership model into the programming language.
 This prevents many memory-related bugs that can occur in C/C++ (think memory leaks, dangling pointers, e.t.c.). **These benefits that Rust provides are just as applicable to embedded firmware as they are to software.**